sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

         **STOP**
         {: .label .label-red }
-            You have the option to set the your repositoriy visibilty to private by checking **Private** on the right hand side.
+            You have the option to set the your repositoriy visibilty to private by checking <b>Private</b> on the right hand side.

     2. Provide a project description.